Elity/Claude-Chrome-Reverse/README.md

 - Verify your API key is correct at [console.anthropic.com](https://console.anthropic.com/account/keys)
 - Check that you've saved the key in the extension options
 - Try reloading the extension after saving the key

+### Custom API URL not working
+- Ensure your custom endpoint is compatible with the Anthropic API format
+- The endpoint should support `/v1/messages` path
+- Check that CORS headers are properly configured on your server
+- For local servers, make sure the server is running and accessible

 ### Chat interface shows login screen
 - Reload the extension from `chrome://extensions`